 In this brief guide, we looked at what a sinking feeling in the chest means, generally, as well as in the context of being sad or feeling anxious, and what one can do about it.

 As we saw, a sinking feeling in the chest can mean a lot of things, and some of them can be rather serious, which means that one needs to pay adequate attention to such a circumstance.

 If you have any questions or comments about the subject discussed here, please feel free to reach out to us.

 Frequently Asked Questions (FAQs): Sinking feeling in the Chest

 Is it normal to feel your heartbeat in your chest?

 Yes, it is normal to feel your heartbeat in your chest if you are scared or exercising or engaging in otherwise strenuous conditions, as it may often mean that your heart is beating faster.

 “Sinking heart’ is an illness and in this, a person may experience physical sensations in the heart or in the chest which may be caused by excessive heat, exhaustion, worry, and/or social failure.

 What causes the feeling of heart dropping?

-Causes of the feeling of heart dropping may be strenuous exercise, not getting enough sleep, or drinking too much caffeine or alcohol, as well as smoking tobacco or using illicit drugs such as cocaine.
+Causes of the feeling of heart dropping may be strenuous exercise, not getting enough sleep, or drinking too much caffeine or alcohol, as well as smoking tobacco or using illicit drugs.